Keyboard shortcuts

 • Build Configuration — customize which features are compiled in

-• examples/c/ and examples/python/ — working examples in the repository
+• examples/c/, examples/python/, and examples/rust/ — working examples in the repository

 • include/zwasm.h — the complete C header with doc comments